Khalil Davis hears name called in sixth round by Bucs; Carlos Davis goes to Steelers in seventh

 Davis indeed was often a bright spot during a 2019 Nebraska season that was generally a disappointment.
 He then had a strong showing at the NFL Combine in late February in Indianapolis, running the 40-yard dash in 4.75 seconds -- the sixth-fastest time recorded by a defensive lineman in Indy.
 According to ESPN, Davis' time was the fastest by a D-lineman weighing more than 300 pounds since at least 2006.

 This marked the first year Nebraska has had a defensive lineman drafted since Maliek Collins and Vincent Valentine were picked in 2016.
-Davis was the 18th d-lineman taken in this year's edition.
+Khalil Davis was the 18th D-lineman taken in this year's edition, and Carlos the 20th.

-Reached shortly after Davis was drafted, Bratton said he was hoping Carlos Davis -- Khalil's twin brother -- would hear his name called.
-Carlos Davis last season recorded six tackles for loss and four sacks, and also had a strong combine.
-He ran a 4.82-second 40, placing him in a tie for ninth among defensive linemen.
-The 6-2, 313-pound Carlos Davis recorded 27 reps in the bench, tying for 10th.
+Reached shortly after Khalil Davis was drafted, Bratton said he was hoping Carlos Davis would hear his name called.
+So it all worked out well.
+Carlos Davis last season recorded six tackles for loss and four sacks, and like his brother had a strong combine.
+Carlos ran a 4.82-second 40, placing him in a tie for ninth among defensive linemen.
+The 6-2, 313-pound Carlos also recorded 27 reps in the bench, tying for 10th.

-Another former Husker, cornerback Lamar Jackson, was regarded as a safe bet to be drafted judging by several mock drafts.
-But he was still waiting as the draft neared its end.
+Bratton said as the draft was winding down, he had no fewer than five teams on his phone that wanted Carlos Davis as a priority free agent.

+"I told the Steelers, 'I can't promise y'all he's going to be there for you (as a free agent), so you better draft him,'" Bratton said.
+"I said, 'Pull the trigger.'
+It's a steal for the Steelers.
+I told them that Khalil had the better year this year, but that they got a diamond in the rough in Carlos, a steal in the seventh.
+And here's the thing: Carlos now sees it there for him.
+Sometimes kids just need that last oomph."

 Huskers taken in first round of NFL Draft